yanqingluo/tibcoems-monitoring-extension/README.md

 directory.
 All of the configurable options are in the `<task-arguments>` section.

-hostname
-: Name or IP address of the Tibco EMS server.
+ * _hostname_ - Name or IP address of the Tibco EMS server.
 Required.

-port
-: TCP port number where the Tibco server is listening.
+ * _port_ - TCP port number where the Tibco server is listening.
 The default value is 7222.
 Required.

-userid
+ * _protocol_ - Specify "tcp" to use standard TCP or "ssl" to use SSL.
+The default is "tcp".
-: Administrative user ID for the Tibco admin interface.
+ * _userid_ - Administrative user ID for the Tibco admin interface.
 The default value is "admin".
 Required.

-password
-: Password for the administrative user ID.
+ * _password_ - Password for the administrative user ID.
 The default value is an empty password.
 Required.

-tier
-: Name of the tier in AppDynamics for which the monitor should register its metrics.
+ * _tier_ - Name of the tier in AppDynamics for which the monitor should register its metrics.
 If not specified, the metrics will be registered on all tiers.
    Optional.

-emsServerName
-: An additional folder to create under the "Custom Metrics" folder.
+ * _emsServerName_ - An additional folder to create under the "Custom Metrics" folder.
 If you are using this extension to monitor several EMS servers, you can use this option to put each server into its own folder.
 Optional.

-showTempQueues
-: If set to true, the monitor will report metrics on temporary queues (defined as any queue whose name starts with `$TMP$.`). **NOTE:** Enabling this option can potentially cause the agent to overflow its metric limit.
+ * _showTempQueues_ - If set to true, the monitor will report metrics on temporary queues (defined as any queue whose name starts with `$TMP$.`). **NOTE:** Enabling this option can potentially cause the agent to overflow its metric limit.

-showSysQueues
-: If set to true, the monitor will report metrics on system queues (defined as any queue whose name starts with `$sys.`).
+ * _showSysQueues_ - If set to true, the monitor will report metrics on system queues (defined as any queue whose name starts with `$sys.`).

-queuesToExclude
-: A whitespace-separated list of regex patterns.
+ * _queuesToExclude_ - A whitespace-separated list of regex patterns.
 Queues that match any of the patterns will be excluded from the output.
+Optional.
+ * _topicsToExclude_ - A whitespace-separated list of regex patterns.
+Topic names that match any of the patterns will be excluded from the output.
 Optional.

 ## Metrics Provided